cfdez89/burger-app/README.md

 # burger-app
 This project was created to learn the basics of React.
-It is based on the course https://www.udemy.com/react-the-complete-guide-incl-redux/
+It is based on the course: https://www.udemy.com/react-the-complete-guide-incl-redux/ .

-by [Carlos Fdez]

 ## Getting Started